ClarkFieseln/AS4PGC/README.md

 # as4pgc
 Hide files inside audio files.

-Use "Audio Steganography for Pretty Good Concealing" to compress, encrypt, and hide small files of any type inside compressed audio files (e.g. MP3, FLAC, OGG) or inside uncompressed .WAV files.
+Use "Audio Steganography for Pretty Good Concealment" to compress, encrypt, and hide small files of any type inside compressed audio files (e.g. MP3, FLAC, OGG) or inside uncompressed .WAV files.

 ## Installation
 ```sh